yuiseki/yuiseki/README.md

 ## About job offering
+- NOTE: I want to maximize my ability to have the desired impact on humanity.
-- I'm not thinking of changing jobs until 2024.
+- I'm not thinking of changing jobs until 2025.
-  - But, I will immediately consider a career change if offered by the following organizations
+  - But, I will immediately consider a career change if job offered by the following organizations
     - United Nations
     - Subordinate organizations of the United Nations
       - WHO